CYBERPUNK011/CYBERPUNK011/README.md

 - 👋 Hi, I’m @CYBERPUNK011.
-I am from Papua New Guinea an Island Nation in the Pacific
+I am from Papua New Guinea which is a small Island Nation in the Pacific
 - 👀 I’m interested in ...software programming and development
 - 🌱 I’m currently learning ...oracle apex
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... here
 - 📫 How to reach me ... my gmail - davenauka09@gmail.com / my facebook - Username:Daven Auka

 <!---